lishiyo/frontier-tower-coordination-bot/memory-bank/tasks.md

             *   [ ] Load the content of `memory-bank/bot_commands.md`.
             *   [ ] Call a new method in `LLMService` (e.g., `LLMService.answer_question_from_docs(question, docs_content)`) providing the user's question and the content of `bot_commands.md`.
             *   [ ] Return the LLM's formatted answer.
+            *   [ ] If the LLM's answer includes commands, also include the commands as button options.
+For example user says "/help how do I make a proposal" the bot should say "Use the `/proposal` command and I'll walk you through step by step.
+Or use `/proposal <Title>; <description>; <option1>, <option2>` for multiple-choice (or `freeform` for freeform)."
+The "proposal" button should appear.
         *   [ ] Implement `answer_question_from_docs(question, docs_content)` in `app/services/llm_service.py`:
             *   [ ] Construct a prompt for the LLM that includes the `docs_content` and the user's `question`.
             *   [ ] The prompt should instruct the LLM to use the provided `docs_content` to answer the `question` by explaining relevant commands and their usage.